— An introduction to NARS

-This working definition of intelligence is consistent with our understanding of intelligence in general, and it also gives the field of Artificial Intelligence a proper identity, since defined in this way, AI is clearly different from computer science, cognitive psychology, and other related fields.unified approach, that is, the system depends on a single major technique to carry out various cognitive functions and to solve various problems.
+This working definition of intelligence is consistent with our understanding of intelligence in general, and it also gives the field of Artificial Intelligence a proper identity, since defined in this way, AI is clearly different from computer science, cognitive psychology, and other related fields.unified approach, that is, the system depends on a single core technique to carry out various cognitive functions and to solve various problems.
 This approach has the advantage of simplicity and consistency.
-The system can use other techniques as plug-in tools to improve its performance when carrying out special tasks.
+The system can still use other techniques as plug-in tools to improve its performance when carrying out specific tasks.

-NARS is fundamentally different from traditional reasoning systems in all major aspects.
-In it, a "term" represents a stable pattern in the system's experience, and a "statement" represents the substitutability of one term to another.
+In NARS, a "term" names a concept that represents a recurring pattern in the system's experience, and a "statement" represents the substitutability of one term to another.
 Each statement is "true" to a degree, indicating the evidential support the statement gets from available evidence.
-An inference rule specifies how new substitutability can be derived from existing ones by taking them as evidence.
-The memory and control mechanism of the system attempts to use the time-space resources of the system in the most efficient way, by dynamically distributing the resources according to the experience of the system and the current context.
-The overall architecture of NARS is briefly outlined here.
+An inference rule specifies how new statements can be derived from certain existing statements.
+The memory and control mechanism of the system attempt to use the time-space resources of the system in the most efficient way, by dynamically distributing the resources according to the experience of the system and the current context.
+The overall architecture and working cycle of NARS is briefly outlined here.

-To establish a solid semantic foundation for NAL, an Inheritance logic, IL-1, is introduced first.
+To establish a solid semantic foundation for NAL, an Inheritance Logic, IL, is introduced first.
 This logic uses a categorical language, an experience-grounded semantics, and a few syllogistic inference rules.
 It describes how a statement can be formed by an inheritance copula (or a variant of it) linking one term to another term, and how the relation can transit from given statements to derived statements.
-Since IL-1 assumes sufficient knowledge and resources, it is not non-axiomatic, but helps the designing of NAL by specifying its boundary conditions.
+Since IL assumes sufficient knowledge and resources, it is not non-axiomatic, but helps the designing of NAL by specifying its boundary conditions.
 At each layer, the extension of grammar rules and inference rules first happens in IL and then the results are further extended in NAL.

 The reasoning process in NARS uniformly carries out many cognitive functions that are traditionally studied as separate processes with different mechanisms, such as learning, perceiving, planning, predicting, remembering, problem solving, decision making, and so on.